Annual Deck Maintenance Checklist

 At the beginning of each season be sure to conduct a thorough inspection of your deck.

-Annual deck maintenance checks include walking around the deck to listen for squeaks.
+An annual deck maintenance check includes walking around the deck to listen for squeaks.
 Try to feel soft spots or sagging areas.

 to key components of the deck.
 Wood gets soft as it begins to rot and